ozindoye/trading-analytics-platform/Decisions.md

 ## 7. Authentication as the final version, and non-gating
 I'm adding login (Spring Security + JWT) as its own final version, paired with a personal watchlist, rather than bolting it on early.
 A login only earns its place when it protects real per-user state, so auth and the watchlist ship together.
 I deliberately kept it non-gating: the core charts stay publicly viewable, and logging in only unlocks saving a watchlist — so the deployed app shows something immediately instead of a signup wall.
 It's last because it's the largest piece of new technology in the project, and placing it last keeps every earlier version independently deployable.

+## 8. Manual ingestion trigger during development
+Rather than wiring the scheduled job straight away, I trigger ingestion during development from a temporary endpoint I hit myself (POST /admin/ingest/{ticker}).
+This lets me control exactly when I spend real API credits instead of firing a call on every restart.
+The manual endpoint and the eventual scheduled job both call the same ingestion service, so the core logic is proven first and adding the scheduler later is a one-line change.

+## 9. Seeding funds with a CommandLineRunner
+I seed the three funds (SPY, QQQ, VTI) with a small CommandLineRunner that runs on startup, rather than a data.sql script.
+Doing it in Java means it uses my own entities and I can explain every line, and checking whether each ticker already exists before inserting makes it safe to run on every boot, which matters because my in-memory dev database resets each time.